 1. Overall Description:

-During RAN2#113_e meeting, RAN2 had achieved the following agreement:
+During RAN2#113_e meeting, RAN2 had achieved the following agreement relevant to support of emergency services for SNPN:

 R17 UEs in SNPN Access Mode can camp on an acceptable SNPN cell supporting emergency services to obtain emergency services.

+In RAN2#115_e meeting, RAN2 agreed to:

+Introduce a new IE/field to indicate the support of IMS emergency service for SNPN.

-In RAN2#115_e meeting, RAN2 had discussed the availability of emergency services for R17/R16/R15 UEs except R17 UEs in SNPN Access Mode:
+And also, RAN2 discussed the availability of emergency services for R17/R16/R15 UEs.
 Regarding the R17 SNPN-capable UEs that are not in SNPN Access Mode and R17 Non-SNPN capable UEs.
-RAN2 tends to reach the following possible conclusion:
+RAN2 tends to reach the following conclusion:

-The R17 SNPN-capable UEs that are not in SNPN Access Mode and R17 Non-SNPN capable UEs should not camp on an SNPN cell supporting emergency services to obtain emergency services.
+The R17 SNPN-capable UEs that are not in SNPN Access Mode and R17 Non-SNPN capable UEs cannot camp on an SNPN cell supporting emergency services to obtain emergency services from that SNPN cell.

+RAN2 would like to ask CT1/SA2 to confirm RAN2’s understanding.

-So far, RAN2 has not reached any conclusion for the R17 SNPN-capable UEs that are not in SNPN Access Mode and R17 Non-SNPN capable UEs, considering the availability of emergency services should also take SA2’s decision into consideration.
-Hence, RAN2 would like SA2 to confirm the above conclusion.
+Question 1: Can CT1/SA2 to confirm that the R17 SNPN-capable UEs that are not in SNPN Access Mode and R17 Non-SNPN capable UEs cannot camp on an SNPN cell supporting emergency services to obtain emergency services from that SNPN cell.

-In addition, RAN2 would like to further ask for SA2’s decision on the availability of emergency services for R16/R15 UEs which types are as follows:

-a) R16 SNPN-capable UEs that are in SNPN Access Mode

-b) R16 SNPN-capable UEs that are not in SNPN Access Mode

-c) R16 Non-SNPN capable UEs

-d) R15 UEs
+RAN2 agreed to introduce a new IE/field to indicate the support of IMS emergency service for SNPN to address the following conclusion from TR 23.700-07, clause 6.23.4:

+However, RAN2 has not reached consensus yet whether the indication should be per SNPN or per cell.

+Question 2:

+Should the IE/field be signalled per SNPN or per cell?
+Note that signalling “per SNPN” may result in a different UE behaviour applied to PLMN which is signalled “per cell”

 2. Actions:

-ACTION 1:

-RAN2 respectfully asks SA2 to confirm whether the R17 SNPN-capable UEs that are not in SNPN Access Mode and R17 Non-SNPN capable UEs should not camp on an SNPN cell supporting emergency services to obtain emergency services.

-ACTION 2:

-RAN2 respectfully asks for SA2’s decision on the availability of emergency services for R16/R15 UEs which types are as follows:

-a) R16 SNPN-capable UEs that are in SNPN Access Mode

-b) R16 SNPN-capable UEs that are not in SNPN Access Mode

-c) R16 Non-SNPN capable UEs

-d) R15 UEs
+RAN2 respectfully asks CT1/SA2 to answer the above questions.

 3. Date of Next RAN WG2 Meetings: